New China fears in Taiwan after Trump snub

 Ties between Trump and Xi seem to have warmed recently after they met at Trump’s Mar-a-Lago estate in Florida earlier this month.

-Since then, Trump has praised China for helping pressure North Korea over its nuclear and missile programs.
+Since then, Trump has praised China for helping pressure North Korea over its nuclear and missile programmes.

 Taiwan’s presidential office stepped back from the idea of a call after Trump’s comments.